 Your immune system is designed to protect you from foreign invaders.
 If the stem cells used in your treatment come from a donor (allogeneic cells), your body might see them as a threat and launch an attack.
 This is known as immune rejection, and it can cause inflammation and lead to the treatment failing.
 While this specific risk is largely avoided when a patient's own stem cells are used (autologous cells), it's a critical question to ask your provider.
 You need to know exactly where the cells are coming from and what steps are being taken to ensure your body will accept them without a negative reaction.

-The Risk of Uncontrolled Cell Growth
+The Risk of Uncontrolled Cell Growth or Tumors

 One of the most serious long-term concerns with stem cell therapy is the potential for the cells to grow uncontrollably.
 Stem cells are powerful because of their ability to multiply and transform into different types of tissue.
 However, if this process isn't perfectly controlled, there's a small but real risk that the cells could form the wrong kind of tissue or even develop into tumors.
 This is a primary reason why researchers are so cautious and why regulatory oversight is so important.
 The long-term behavior of these cells in the body is still not fully understood, making this a significant factor to consider before undergoing an experimental treatment.